robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

      -  The `__dirname` variable, which contains the module's location.

-     -  The `module` variable, conforming to the interface `{ exports: Object }`, used to store the module's value.
+     -  The `module` variable, conforming to the interface `{ exports: Object }` (and a few other fields), used to store the module's value.

  -  A call to `require` with a relative path will resolve to a module file (and ultimately an Object) relative to the current module.